camunda-community-hub/camunda-tasklist-client-java/README.md

 ```java
 CamundaTaskListClient client = CamundaTaskListClient.builder().taskListUrl("http://localhost:8081").shouldReturnVariables().shouldLoadTruncatedVariables().authentication(auth).build();
 ```
+:information_source: Since the SelfManagedAuthentication and the SaaSAuthentication are a bit complex, two helpers have been added to the builder **saaSAuthentication(clientId, clientSecret)** and **selfManagedAuthentication(clientId, clientSecret, keycloakUrl)**

 :information_source: **shouldReturnVariables()** will read variables along with tasks.
 This is not the recommended approach but rather a commodity.
 In real project implementation, we would recommend to load task variables only when required.

 :information_source: **shouldLoadTruncatedVariables()** will execute a second call to read the variable if its value was truncated in the initial search.